sophearyrin-dev/leetcodedaily/README.md

   HashMap handles collision by using a linked list to store map entries ended up in same array location or bucket location or use Chaining collision resolution

+## HashSet
+- It does not allow to store duplicate value
 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first